abstrnoah/brumaltex/README.md

 ## Per-file Manuals

 Documentation for each file follows.
-Refer to external package documentation (usually found at [ctan](https://ctan.org)) for anything you'd like to do but is not mentioned here.
-I documented features as I expect them to be used.
+Refer to external package documentation (usually found at [ctan](https://ctan.org)) for anything you'd like to do not mentioned here -- I documented features as I expect them to be used.
 Arguments are indicated with parentheses, i.e. if there's a command with one parameter, it will be indicated as

     \command{(param)}